-Bridge engineers develop the infrastructure that connects communities.
-They need to be prepared to develop bridges using new construction methods and components, improve the seismic resiliency of bridges and deal with the problems associated with aging infrastructure.
-Our bridge engineering options prepare students to take on leadership roles in enhancing bridges and infrastructure around the world.
+Bridge engineers need to be prepared to develop bridges using new construction methods and components, and improve the seismic resiliency of bridges to combat the problems associated with aging infrastructure.
+Our online Advanced Certificate in Bridge Engineering prepares students to take on leadership roles in enhancing bridges and infrastructure, making a meaningful impact on communities around the world.

 The MS program is tailored to the individual.
 A minimum of 30 credits is required.
 The credits generally consist of the following: